This page covers the process of testing your product before submitting it for review.

 project, which fails due to quota limitations in your public project.
 You can

-project parameter in the URL, and changing it
+project parameter in the URL from your public

 Modify the URL to: